probcomp/Venturecxx/doc/on-testing.md

       - The number of samples used to estimate full assessment from tail assessment, if applicable

+  - For discrete or low-D distributions, could also compute the K-L by enumeration or quadrature.

 - Testing transition operators that converge to a **known exact posterior**: All too often, the precise intended action of a transition operator is not characterized well enough to serve as a